Cisco ACI

 Efficient design

 Spanning Tree Protocol does have timers to limit the convergence and can be tuned for better performance.
-Still, we rely on the convergence from Spanning Tree Protocol to fix the topology, but Spanning Tree Protocol was never meant to be a routing protocol.
+Still, we rely on the convergence from the Spanning Tree Protocol to fix the topology, but the Spanning Tree Protocol was never meant to be a routing protocol.

 Compared to other protocols operating higher up in the stack, they are designed to be more optimized to react to changes in the topology.
 However, STP is not an optimized control plane protocol, significantly hindering the traditional data center.
 You could relate this to how VLANs have transitioned to become a security feature.
 However, their purpose was originally for performance reasons.

-Routing to Access Layer
+**Required: – Routing to Access Layer**

 It is a lot more efficient than Spanning Tree Protocol, which should never have been there in the first place.
 Then we had routing at the access.
 With this design, we can eliminate the Spanning Tree Protocol to the core and then run Equal Cost MultiPath (ECMP) from the access to the core.